 Industrial billionaire and philanthropist Andrew Carnegie said it best: “As I grow older, I pay less attention to what men say.
 I just watch what they do.”
 Great advice we should tell our children I reckon (minus the men bit).

-So here are my top 5 reasons why your rural sales team are not using CRM and what you can do change it:
+Here are my top 5 reasons why your rural sales team are not using CRM along with the solutions to help you change this:

 Insecurity - some don’t want to be held accountable so they fear and fight it (if only they could invest this same energy in a more positive way right?).
 They don’t want someone looking over their shoulder checking their sales cycles.
 These are warning signs.
 The good ones go with the flow because they have nothing to fear or hide.
 Instead of insecurity, we need to be building confidence with our sales teams.
 Confidence not only in themselves but also the products they promote.
 Many companies fail to deliver adequate training and coaching at on-boarding stage or don’t share the front line intelligence between more and less experienced team members.
 Confidence always comes from competencies.
 If a manager or employer suggests to sales staff “fake it till you make it” they are doing you and their company a great disservice.
 Instead of being dismissive, invest time, patience and energy developing the specific skills and competencies your sales team need - preferably on an individual basis because each of them will have different skill sets and PD needs.
 A good CRM also has the very positive affect of helping employer's understand where the pressure points are or where sales reps might be over-loaded.
 There are many positives.